 You also need to find reputable suppliers and food vendors who provide fresh and high-quality products and any other consumables at the best possible prices before you open a restaurant business.

 Each business will be unique, but here’s an idea of some of the restaurant positions you’ll need to hire for when starting your restaurant:

 - Food Runners

 - Dish Bussers

 As your opening date draws nearer, you can start hiring employees for the kitchen and the floor.
 Remember to take time to identify the right professionals for each position.
-Don’t be shy about asking any questions or even asking to test-taste food prepared by the chefs under consideration, especially if you are not familiar with them and their food preparation skills.
+Don’t be shy about asking questions or even asking to test-taste food prepared by the chefs under consideration, especially if you are unfamiliar with them and their food preparation skills.

 7. Choose a Layout

-After the layout is complete, you can then look to decorating the space to create the ambiance and mood you envisioned at the beginning.
+After the layout is complete, you can then look to decorate the space to create the ambiance and mood you envisioned at the beginning.

 8. Purchase a POS System

-With most POS companies and providers, it will take a minimum of 30 days to get a full functioning POS system programmed and installed.
-There are exceptions to this rule, but the point is to not wait until the last minute because you don’t want to delay opening or open before your point-of-sale is in place.
+With most POS companies and providers, it will take a minimum of 30 days to get a fully functioning POS system programmed and installed.
+There are exceptions to this rule, but the point is not to wait until the last minute because you don’t want to delay opening or opening before your point-of-sale is in place.